Avoid

 Alternatives to plastic food wrap

-There are many alternatives to plastic food wrap, including switching to glass, stainless or reusable plastic containers to store food, and alternatives such as beeswax wraps for sealing food.
+There are many alternatives to plastic food wrap, including switching to glass, stainless or reusable plastic containers (with lids) to store food, and alternatives such as cloth covers and beeswax wraps for sealing food.

 Choosing to refuse bottled water